CCSU-Robotics-Research/techdocs-llm/README.md

 **Note:** Processing a 10 minute video costs about $0.30 and around 5 minutes.

+# Follow the steps below in order:

 ## System/OS Package Requirements:

+Clone this git repository to your local machine.

 Windows 10/11, macOS or Linux are required for this system to operate.

 If you are on windows you must follow these steps: